CHOMPStation2/CHOMPStation2/.github/CONTRIBUTING.md

 ### Pull Requests

 * Your submission must pass CI checking.
 The checks are important, prevent many common mistakes, and even experienced coders get caught by it sometimes.
 If you think there is a bug in CI, open an issue.
 (One known CI issue is comments in the middle of multi-line lists, just don't do it)
-* Your PR should not have an excessive number of commits unless it is a large project or includes many separate remote commits (such as a pull from Polaris).
+* Your PR should not have an excessive number of commits unless it is a large project or includes many separate remote commits.
 If you need to keep tweaking your PR to pass CI or to satisfy a maintainer's requests and are making many commits, you should squash them in the end and update your PR accordingly so these commits don't clog up the history.
 * You can create a WIP PR, and if so, please mark it with [WIP] in the title **and make it a draft pr** so it can be labeled appropriately.
 These can't sit forever, though.
 * If your pull request has many no-conflict merge commits ('merge from master' into your PR branch), it cannot be merged.
 Squash and make a new PR/forcepush to your PR branch.